Roxy Hunter: Roxy Hunter and the Mystery of the Moody Ghost

 Roxy Hunter and the Mystery of the Moody Ghost is a 2007 Canadian Nickelodeon Original Movie, and is the first TV film of the Roxy Hunter Movies.
 It is produced by Dolphin Entertainment, that premiered on October 30, 2007.
 It premiered on Family on May 19, 2008.

 The animation sequences were produced by Nickelodeon Animation Studio.

 Synopsis

 In 1944, a woman who was planning to get engaged was stopped by her father's gun.
 63 years later, Roxy Hunter, an irrepressible 9-year-old moves to a spooky, old house in the country.
 There, she stumbles into a weird world of unsolved mysteries and the unknown.
 With the help of her best friend Max, a 12-year-old genius she calls her fiancé, she embarks on a mission to solve a crime, save their house, and re-unite lost love from beyond the grave.

+Plot

+In 1944 A Soldier Name Ted Caruthers (Sebastian Pigott) Was Engaged To A Woman Name Estelle (Lara Jean Chorostecki) But Was Stopped By Her Father's Gun.

+63 Years Later, Roxy Hunter (Aria Wallace), Her Mother Susan Hunter, & Her Best Friend Max (Demetrius Joyette) Move To A Place Called Serenity Falls Where They Went Into The Moody Mansion Some Bullies Told Them That It Was Haunted.